reactivepixel/Dev-Jam-Pitching/README.md

 # Dev-Jam-Pitching

+Level up your leadership and pitching skills!
+Use this guide to organize your idea and to atttract dev/game jam success chances by attracting the best team members and show them you're a solid team lead!

-Save time and boost your game jam success!
-This guide and quick-reference one-sheet will strucutre how you pitch your idea.
-Leverage proven strategies to attract a skilled, balanced team that aligns with your vision.
-By following our structured approach, you'll maximize your chances of assembling the perfect team to create the project that stands out the most at the event.
-Don't leave your jam success to chance - use this tool to pitch with confidence and direction.
+This guide and quick-reference will structure how you pitch your concept.
+Attract a skilled and balanced team that aligns with your vision by following this structured approach.
+You'll maximize your chances of assembling the perfect team to create the project that will stand out the at your.

+_Don't leave your jam success to chance use this approach to pitch with confidence and direction._

 ---

-## One Sheet
+## Quick Reference

 **Goal:** Attract team members to bring your vision to life by pitching clearly and confidently.